 I guarantee there will be some great silhouettes in there!

-6. Hold Your iPhone Upside-Down For Gorgeous Silhouette Reflections
+6. Hold Your iPhone Close To The Water For Gorgeous Silhouette Reflections

 If you want especially gorgeous silhouette photos, then I have a trick for you.